rtic-rs/rtic/rtic-monotonics/README.md

 # `rtic-monotonics`

-> Core abstractions of the Real-Time Interrupt-driven Concurrency (RTIC) Monotonics timers
+> Reference implementations of the Real-Time Interrupt-driven Concurrency (RTIC) Monotonics timers

 `rtic-monotonics` is for RTIC v2.